Keitai Denjū Telefang: Manga adaptation

 A manga series based on the Power Version was serialized by Kodansha.
-First released as a monthly feature in the Comic BonBon magazine, the manga's issues were later reprinted as a set of three tankōbon, or volumes.
-A manga was also serialized by Kodansha for Keitai Denjū Telefang 2; however, it was featured only in the Comic BonBon magazine and was never reprinted.
+First released as a monthly feature in the Comic BomBom magazine, the manga's issues were later reprinted as a set of three tankōbon, or volumes.
+A manga was also serialized by Kodansha for Keitai Denjū Telefang 2; however, it was featured only in the Comic BomBom magazine and was never reprinted.